danielrhodeswarp/Japxlate/README.md

 * Direct message seeding can be iffy - I don't think Twitter likes it when users DM themselves!
 * Lacks any kind of "cashing in" mechanism for current trending hashtags (ie. defining the current trend words but in Japanese would be nifty)
-* As a timed robot it's pretty cheesy because all it does is call sleep() lol!
+* As a timed robot it's pretty cheesy because all it does is call sleep() LOL!
+* Obviously you've got all your DB and Twitter credentials in plaintext in the configuration.php
+* Defining people's words needs to be less strict and "hit" the dictionary more
+* Definition formatting logic is duplicated in MANY places in the code - must consolidate